We may earn a commission when you buy using our links.

 FreePto is a favorite of activists who want to prevent the government from tracking their every move online.
 Furthermore, it is an easy-to-use Linux-based operating system that will not only protect you but also allow you to securely communicate with your peers.

 Even better?
 You can save the software onto a USB stick and use it on any computer you have at home.
 That portability will allow you to stay secure even if you have to replace your laptop at some point.
 Moreover, the software is easy to install, and it also comes with some pre-built apps, such as an image editor, email client, and browser.

 Lastly, we should mention Psiphon – an easy-to-use, multi-platform software, and circumvention solution.
 Psiphon uses a couple of techniques to protect your privacy online.
 Namely, it relies on VPN and SSH to provide its users with Internet access and content even in those areas that have restrictions.
 Furthermore, there is a good chance it would protect you from your internet service provider, as well as government officials who are just waiting for you to make a mistake.
 Psiphon provides its users with an anti-censorship option, and it also conceals the IP address.
 What’s more, if you need a higher level of privacy, it even has a pro version, and there are free apps available for download for iPhone and Android users.

 Just because TOR is not what it used to be, it doesn’t mean you should give up on your privacy protection.
-Any of these TOR alternatives will be an excellent choice for most users, and they will provide you with the anonymity that will not cause headaches or worry any time soon.
+Any of these TOR alternatives will be an excellent choice for most users, and they will provide you with anonymity that will not cause headaches or worry any time soon.